Counter-productive actions, decisions, and policies will

 customer satisfaction rose from 27% to 90%, revenue increased by 2.4 times, and

-progress meeting deadlines and then putting on the pressure if any deadline is
+(track "progress" at meeting arbitrary deadlines and then putting on the pressure if any deadline is

 late) for the illusion of “early progress.”
-This can counterproductive if
+This will be counterproductive if

 poorly set deadlines don’t encourage thorough up-front work.

-Be very sure that your your product development process
+Be very sure that your product development process

 Some, even prominent and expensive "processes" don't, and

 skip from the "concept testing" phase to the "prototype testing." phase.

 if it has a strong product design phase, or has one at all!